THE BASICS:

 Who does Dottie live with?

-Later on they also adopted her biological Griffon mum (Em, 8).
-So Dottie and Em are the two Griffons in the household.
-Dottie and Em live with 3 Chihuahua "siblings" - smooth coats Pepper and Spencer (both 7) and long coat, Alice (4).
-Dottie also regularly has foster brothers and sisters in the home from New Zealand Chihuahua Rescue.
+Dottie lives in with her human parents who adopted her.
+Later on they also adopted her biological Griffon mum.
+Dottie and Em live with 3 Chihuahua "siblings".
+Dottie also regularly has foster siblings in the home from New Zealand Chihuahua Rescue.
 She is generally a welcoming and tolerant foster sister!

 I saw Dottie in an office?